Bali Tickets

 The Kecak Fire Dance was developed in the 1930s by Balinese dancer Wayan Limbak and German artist Walter Spies, blending ritual, storytelling, and theatrical drama.

-What inspired the creation of the Kecak fire dance?
+What inspired the creation of the Kecak dance?

 It was inspired by the Sanghyang trance ritual, a sacred Balinese practice intended to invite spiritual protection and dispel evil through mass chanting.